Home - Bookapy Book Preview

 “Nevertheless, his screams will assuage my wrath.”

 Darras lasted another three days before toxic shock finally overcame him.
-Through it all, other than screams and moans, he said no other word as the torturer took him to an agonising death.
+Through it all, other than screams and moans, he said no further word as the torturer took him to an agonising death.
 In the end, the Trenichans just threw his body into a pit with his men, leaving them to rot and be prey for the wild animals as their army withdrew and headed north to set up their new frontier facing the Sumallisi border.

 Darras awoke, feeling no pain for what seemed like the first time in an age.
 He was also lying in an incredibly comfortable bed, luxuriously comfortable at that.

 “Sit, Colonel,” she commanded without even looking at him.
-“I’m sure you’re hungry, so enjoy the breakfast and I’ll answer your questions.”
+“I’m sure you’re hungry, so enjoy the breakfast, and I’ll answer your questions.”

 “Who are you?” he finally asked after taking the edge off his hunger by eating half of his food.